 Identifiers are used to reference objects ("things") by name, a concept you are familiar with from other programming languages.
-When the interpreter encounters an identifier, it searches a dictionary of terms to locate the referenced object.
-For a complete identifier, the search begins at a specified root glossary.
-For a contextual identifier, the search begins at a glossary understood by the context in which the identifier is used.
+When the interpreter encounters a term identifier, it searches a hierarchical dictionary of terms to locate the referenced object.
+For a complete identifier, the search begins at the top of the dictionary.
+For a contextual identifier, the search is performed starting at a context term, often defined by a command context.
+A context term is aways a node.